Carlos-Leon98/Inventory-Management-System/README.md

 fulfillment and customer satisfaction.
 Additionally, the lack of real-time visibility into inventory data makes it challenging for businesses to make informed decisions and adapt to changing market demands.

-### The challenges faced by organizations include

-1. **Inaccurate Stock Levels**: Manual tracking of inventory often results in discrepancies, leading to overstocking or stockouts, affecting the overall supply chain.
-2. **Limited Visibility**: Lack of real-time visibility into inventory data makes it challenging for businesses to make informed decisions, identify trends, and proactively manage stock.
-3. **Operational Inefficiencies**: Cumbersome manual processes for order fulfillment, restocking, and tracking lead to operational inefficiencies and increased likelihood of errors.
-4. **Data-Driven Decision-Making**: Businesses lack the tools to analyze sales trends, track product popularity, and make strategic decisions based on data insights.

-To address these challenges and empower businesses with a scalable, user-friendly solution, we propose the development of an innovative Inventory Management System.
-This system will leverage Enterprise Java technologies, including authentication, logging, ORM with JPA/Hibernate, and web service consumption, to create a comprehensive platform that automates and streamlines inventory processes.
-By doing so, the Inventory Management System aims to enhance accuracy, improve operational efficiency, and provide valuable insights for informed decision-making.

 ## Project Goal:

 The goal of the Inventory Management System project is to develop a Java-based web application